 The Blues couldn't keep falling over the line though, and lost its next 5 games.
 In the final 8 games Carlton could only manage 1 win, 1 draw and 6 losses to finish the season in eight place.
 Encouragingly the club had been competitive in nearly all games, apart from 2 losses of around 6 goals.
 The average margin between the Blues and the teams they played for the season was only 13 points, demonstrating the fighting spirit of the team.

 Bendigo League vs Carlton, Monday June 12, King's Birthday HolidayThe Blues played a combined Bendigo League team in Bendigo on the Upper Reserve.

 The Carlton line up was practically the same as the last game against Essendon with the exception for Howell, Hodgson and Baird.

 Stafford, English and Calder replaced them.

 Coach Perc Bentley wanted the Blues to win the game by 20 goals.
 However, it ended up being a close fought game with Bendigo missing a vital chance to go 10 points up with minutes remaining.
-The shot on goal failed to make the distance and the ball was swept down to Carlton's end where Kevin Hunt's snap-goal gave the Blues a 4 point lead.
-Both Brokenshire and Baxter, usually deemed unreliable kicks, were the heroes with accurate their goal kicking.
+The shot on goal failed to make the distance and the ball was swept down to Carlton's end where Kevin Hart's snap-goal gave the Blues a 4 point lead.
+Both Geoff Brokenshire and Ken Baxter, usually deemed unreliable kicks, were the heroes with their accurate goal kicking.